se4astien/book-list-oop/README.md

-# Book List JavaScript ES6 with Local Storage
+## Book List JavaScript ES6 with Local Storage

-Create a book list with JavaScript ES6 and manipulate the Document Object Model (DOM).
+* Create a book list with JavaScript ES6 and manipulate the DOM.

-Project build with Object Oriented JavaScript (No frameworks or libraries).
+* Project build with Object Oriented JavaScript.

-Use Skeleton CSS for the front.
+* Use Bootswatch for the front.

-## What you can do
+## Project Specifications

 ```javascript